-In addition to the above, Contractor agrees to accomplish the above work under the following terms:
+In addition to the services listed above, Contractor agrees to provide an Emergency Shelter program under the following terms:

-- Shelters may not require youth shelter guests to be clean and sober or pass urinalysis or breath testing.
+- Households with at least one child under the age of 18 will be eligible for services. - Shelters may not categorically exclude persons fleeing domestic violence. - Households utilizing the shelter will be approved for 45-day stays with opportunities to apply for an additional 45-day extension (totaling an average of 90 days) if necessary. - Shelters may not require shelter guests to be clean and sober or pass urinalysis or breath testing.
 However, shelters may have rules disallowing alcohol or drug possession or use on shelter premises.
 Additionally, shelters must incorporate harm reduction into their service delivery. - Shelters may have rules to ensure a safe environment, but these rules must be in plain language and as streamlined as possible.
-Shelter rules must align with Fair Housing law pertaining to emergency shelters. - Contractor will document and certify eligibility of each youth head of household member as either Population A or Population B, in accordance with Exhibit E. F - Open shelter beds must be accessible on weekends and holidays. - Facility will be staffed with at least one staff member during business hours and overnight staff and/or security will be provided to ensure the safety of shelter guests. - Shelters must comply with all relevant health, fire and life safety codes from the local fire marshal and the jurisdiction with permitting authority. - All uses of flexible funds for client services must adhere to the Clackamas County Supportive Housing Services Flexible Funding Use Guidelines, attached hereto as Exhibit F and incorporated by this reference herein.
+Shelter rules must align with Fair Housing law pertaining to emergency shelters. - Contractor will document and certify eligibility of each adult household member as either Population A or Population B, in accordance with Exhibit E, attached hereto and incorporated by this reference herein. - Open shelter beds must be accessible on weekends and holidays. - Facility will be staffed with at least one staff member during business hours and overnight staff and/or security will be provided to ensure the safety of shelter guests. - Shelters must comply with all relevant health, fire and life safety codes from the local fire marshal and the jurisdiction with permitting authority. - All uses of flexible funds for client services must adhere to the Clackamas County Supportive Housing Services Flexible Funding Use Guidelines, attached hereto as Exhibit F, and incorporated by this reference herein.

-Outcome Goal Data Source Data Accuracy 95% data completeness in HMIS HMIS Housing First Aid/Diversion At least 10% of those referred to or seeking shelter are provided with Housing First Aid to find other safe, temporary shelter or long-term options, Diverting them HMIS COMP site Optimal Occupancy from entering the shelter At least 95% occupancy, based on stated capacity of program HMIS COMP site Effective Services Average length of program participation below 75 days, with a goal to reduce to 45 days.
-HMIS COMP site Ending Homelessness HMIS COMP site
+Outcome Goal Data Source Data Accuracy 95% data completeness in HMIS HMIS Housing First Aid/Diversion At least 10% of those referred to or seeking HMIS shelter are provided with Housing First Aid to find other safe, temporary shelter or long-term options, diverting them from entering the shelter.
+Optimal Occupancy At least 95% occupancy, based on stated HMIS or shelter capacity. client roster Effective Services Average length of program participation HMIS below 90 days, with a goal to reduce to 45 days.
+Ending Homelessness At least 75% of households who exit shelter to HMIS a permanent or transitional (more than 90 day stay) housing option.